rugue/forage-stores-backend/API_TESTING_GUIDE.md

 - Withdrawal system provides liquidity for high-performing users

 #### Security & Compliance
-- All withdrawals require admin approval (no auto-approval)
+- All withdrawals require appropriate authorization (no auto-approval)
-- Admin password verification for all processing actions
+- Password verification for all processing actions
-- Complete audit trail with timestamps and admin notes
+- Complete audit trail with timestamps and processing notes
 - Rate limiting and daily/monthly caps per user
 4. **For Payments: Use Alternative Methods**
    - `"cash"` - Cash on delivery (no wallet needed)
    - `"card"` - Credit/debit card (no wallet needed)
    - `"bank_transfer"` - Bank transfer (no wallet needed)
-5. **For Testing: Create Admin Account** to manage wallet top-ups
+5. **For Advanced Testing: See Comprehensive Admin Section** for wallet management features

 ### 💡 **Why Can't Users Add Money to Their Own Wallets?**